-In January 2013, our school board and superintendent adopted a high level strategic plan for District 105 and this spring a strategic planning committee has recommended an updated strategic plan to the board.
+In January 2013, our school board adopted a high level strategic plan for District 105 and in the spring of 2019 a strategic planning committee has recommended an updated strategic plan to the board.
 These strategic goals have established a roadmap and clear targets for all of District 105.
 District goals have always been instrumental in the design and development of this technology plan.

-- Goal 1.
-Academic Success

-- Goal 2.
-Supportive Culture
+Goal: Academic Success Goal: Supportive Culture

-- Goal 3.
-Family and Community Connections

-- Goal 4.
-Staff and Organization Effectiveness
+Goal: Family and Community Connections Goal: Staff and Organization Effectiveness

-- Goal 5.
-Resource Equity and Efficacy
+Goal: Resource Equity and Efficacy